jospete/obsidize-tar-browserify/README.md

 	.addTextFile('MyFolder/a nested file.txt', 'this is under MyFolder') .toUint8Array();

-// Example 2 - Decode a tarball from some Uint8Array source
+// Example 2 - Decode a tarball from some Uint8Array source.
+//
+// Here we use the tarball we just created for demonstration purposes,
+// but this could just as easily be a blob from a server, or a local file;
-const entries = Tarball.extract(createdTarball);
+// as long as the content is a Uint8Array that implements the tar format correctly. const entries = Tarball.extract(createdTarball);
 const [mainFile] = entries;